 For instance, connect these activities in accordance with their prior experiences and previous knowledge, reflecting the value or meaning of the assigned activity in relevant ways.

-Also, an expert or adult modeling should also assist students; by demonstrating why a particularly designed activity is worth investing time and efforts and when and how this can be applied in their real lives.
+Also, an expert or adult modeling should also assist students; by demonstrating why a particularly designed activity is worth investing time and effort and when and how this can be applied in their real lives.

 Integrate Modern Technology